maboalim/spring-cloud-config-server/README.md

 This is a gateway server to handle the authentication/authorization and the communication between microservices.
 This project is created without implementing the business for authentication/authorization for testing.
 This service register itself in eureka naming server.
-The API gateway know the services URLs which should be called for each request from the eureka naming server
+The API gateway know the services URLs which should be called for each request from the eureka naming server.
+This service register  the requests tracing by zipkins and rabbitMQ.

 - limits-service